Terms to Know

 A four-digit number that appears on your Student Aid Report (SAR).
 You will need this number if you contact the Federal Student Aid Information Center to make corrections to your mailing address or to the schools you listed on the FAFSA.
 Your DRN allows you to release your FAFSA and SAR data to additional schools not listed on your FAFSA.

 The failure of a borrower to repay a loan according to the terms of the promissory note.
-Default occurs at 270 days delinquent, and has a negative effect on your credit score.
+For federal student loans default occurs at 270 days delinquent, and has a negative effect on your credit score.

 A period during which you may postpone loan payments.
 For certain types of loans, the federal government pays the interest that accrues during a deferment period.
 For unsubsidized loans, you are responsible for paying the interest that accrues during a deferment period, and any unpaid interest is added to the loan balance when the deferment ends (this is called capitalization).